 Determine Your Needs

-.
+The early bird does land that juicy worm when it comes to financial aid.
+Yes, there are deadlines for submitting the standard financial aid form known as the FAFSA.
 However, you don’t have to wait for the deadline to submit.
-At the very least, begin collecting essential documents long before the deadline rolls around, so you are ready to roll sooner, rather than later.
-In addition, you can get a rough estimate of how much money you might be eligible for by using the FAFSA4Caster, according to My College Guide
+At the very least, begin collecting essential documents long before the deadline rolls around, so you are ready to roll sooner rather than later.
+In addition, according to My College Guide, you can get a rough estimate of how much money you might be eligible for by using the FAFSA4Caster.

 Collect the Essentials

-There are a number of essential documents you will be required to submit with your FAFSA, including:
+There are several essential documents you will be required to submit with your FAFSA, including:

-By compiling these forms early, you will be ready to complete your FAFSA as soon as you receive it, with minimal headache and legwork during the process.
+Compiling these forms early will allow you to complete your FAFSA as soon as you receive it, with minimal headache and legwork during the process.

 Meet with Planners

-Another step to take early in the process is to meet with the financial aid administrator at the college you are planning to attend.
-This professional has a wealth of information about paying for a college education, and can get you started on the right foot early in the process.
-If there are any special circumstance prohibiting you from footing the bill for your college education, now is the time to let the financial aid administrator know the details, since this individual does have a small amount of leeway in distributing funds.
+Another step to take early in the process is to meet with the financial aid administrator at the college you plan to attend.
+This professional has a wealth of information about paying for a college education and can get you started on the right foot early in the process.
+If any special circumstances prohibit you from footing the bill for your college education, now is the time to let the financial aid administrator know the details since this individual has a small amount of leeway in distributing funds.

 Know Your Options

-- Loans – This is financial aid that must be repaid after student graduates or leaves school.
+- Loans – This financial aid must be repaid after the student graduates or leaves school.